 Here's how to get a FREE deployment quilt for your military child! #milspouse #ASYMCA Click To Tweet

-The quilts take 1-2 months to be sewn.
-All the work is done by volunteers!
+The quilts take an average of 3 months to be sewn.
+It can sometimes be longer.
+All the work is done by volunteers.
 Each quilt will be custom, showing your child’s name, and the 7 photos you emailed them.
 You do not get to make choices about colors and styles.
 We recently received ours for the 3 younger kids (oldest child has one from her first deployment.)
 They are gorgeous!
 The quilts are usually not mailed, to save on shipping costs, so you typically have to pick them up at a location on base.
 But a shipping option may be available if you are not living near base for the deployment.
-You will be given the name of each volunteer who made a quilt for you, so you can write a thank you note for each one.
+You will receive the name of each volunteer who made a quilt for you so you can write a thank you note for each one.

 Deployment quilts help connect children with their deployed parent

 What are some good ways to use your Operation Kid Comfort quilt?
 Well, our kids have been carrying them around, curling up with them, sitting on them, and showing them off to friends.
 I can confirm that Operation Kid Comfort is certainly bringing my kids comfort and joy!
 The Kindergartner sleeps with his quilt on top of his covers, and says it is like Dad is giving him a huge hug.
 I draped the baby’s quilt over the side of her bed so she can look at the pictures.
 It is a good way to keep the baby connected to Daddy.
 She likes to point at it, and says ‘Daddy!’ with a huge smile.
 She also tells him, ‘Night – night Daddy’ when I tuck her in, and she gives kisses to each one of his pictures.
 It’s adorable! *Update* Even after deployment ended, she still asks for ‘Daddy’ to be draped on the side of the crib before she goes to sleep!